benjbuch/octo_waffle/part_01-basic_interactions.md

 ================

 The only meaningful way of interacting with R is by typing code into the R console.
 R’s command prompt is a ‘\>’ sign.
+(You don’t type the ‘\>’.)
 When present, R is waiting for the next line of code.
+(You do hit the return key at the end of the line.)

 The prompt looks like this: